mgm: Estimating Time-Varying Mixed Graphical Models in High-Dimensional Data: Introduction

-The main functionality of the \pkg{mgm} package is to estimate Mixed Graphical Models (MGMs) and mixed Autoregressive Models (mVARs), both as stationary models (\code{mgm()} and \code{mvar()}) and time-varying models (\code{tvmgm()} and \code{tvmvar()}).
-In addition, we provide the S3 methods \code{print()} to summarize model objects and \code{predict()} to compute predictions and nodewise errors from all types of models.
+The main functionality of the \pkg{mgm} package is to estimate Mixed Graphical Models (MGMs) and mixed Autoregressive (mVAR) Models, both as stationary models (\code{mgm()} and \code{mvar()}) and time-varying models (\code{tvmgm()} and \code{tvmvar()}).
+In addition, we provide the S3 methods \code{print()} to summarize model objects and \code{predict()} to compute predictions and nodewise errors from all types of models, and the function \code{resample()} to determine the stability of estimates via resampling.
 Furthermore, \pkg{mgm} provides functions to sample from all four models in full flexibility in order to enable the user to investigate the performance of the estimation algorithms in a particular situation.
-The output of all estimation functions is designed to allow a seamless visualization with the \pkg{qgraph} package \citep{qgraph_pkg} and hence we do not provide our own plotting functions.
+The output of all estimation functions is designed to allow a seamless visualization with the \pkg{qgraph} package \citep{qgraph_pkg} and we therefore do not provide our own plotting functions.